svolain/SafeURL-Scanner/README.md

 This is a Web Application that lets users to check the safety of urls through [Virustotal API](https://docs.virustotal.com/reference/overview).
-Just enter a URL to the provieded form, and the app will return a detailed analysis of whether the link is safe or potentially harmful, helping you avoid malicious or suspicious content.
+Just enter a URL to the provided form, and the app will return a detailed analysis of whether the link is safe or potentially harmful, helping you avoid malicious or suspicious content.